ArjunaCluster/ArjunaUsers/getting_started/linux.md

 nav_order: 3
 ---

-# Other Resouces
+# Other Resources

-This page is intended to provide a collection of resources for beginning linux user.
-Navigating linux, the command line or `git` have all been extensively written about by much smarter and more literate people.
-As such this page will mainly be links out to other resource, with some rough guidelines on reading order.
+This page provides a collection of external resources for various topics related to utilizing Arjuna, navigating Linux, and related tools.

 ## General Linux